Why Èze deserves the detour for a palace stay

 Chateau Eza: the intimate option

 Ten rooms only, spread across a 12th-century castle clinging to the cliff.
 Each suite has a private terrace with plunging Mediterranean views, antique furnishings sourced from markets and Carrara marble bathrooms.
-The gourmet restaurant occupies a stone-vaulted room, impeccable service but atmosphere sometimes stiff.
+The gastronomic restaurant occupies a vaulted stone hall, impeccable service but atmosphere sometimes stiff.

-Strengths: absolute confidentiality, location in the heart of the medieval village, room-service breakfast at no extra charge.
+Strengths: absolute confidentiality, location at the heart of the medieval village, room-service breakfast at no extra charge.

 Hotel Cap Estel: the private peninsula

-Èze's only address with direct sea access, via a private jetty and pebbled beach.
-The property spans 5 hectares of Mediterranean gardens, 28 rooms and suites in a reimagined Belle Époque style.
+Èze's only address with direct sea access, via a private jetty and pebbly beach.
+The property spans 5 hectares of Mediterranean gardens, 28 rooms and suites in a Belle Époque style refreshed.
 400 m² Guerlain spa, sea-view infinity pool, restaurant La Table de Cap Estel (one Michelin star).

 Strengths: total isolation, private beach, boat shuttle to Monaco, responsive concierge service.